sujanpoudelll/python-user-management/README.md

 A beginner-level Python project focused on file handling, data validation, and a menu-driven interface.
 Users are stored in a JSON file (users.json) with unique IDs, and you can add, view, search, update, and delete users.

 ### Features
-- Add users with unique ID, name, email, and age
+- Add users with unique ID, name, unique email, and age
 - View all users with formatted display
 - Search users by name or email
 - Update user details (name, email, age)